bitshares/bitshares.github.io-old/_technologies/en/decentralized-asset-exchange.md

 [E-Trade](https://etrade.com){:target="_blank"} or [Scottrade](https://scottrade.com){:target="_blank"} charge over $5 per
 trade.
 Taking these price comparisons into consideration, clearly it doesn't get any cheaper than BitShares.

-\* on BitAsset pairs.
+\* on SmartCoin pairs.
 Trading fees for User-issued assets may vary
 <!-- (TODO: Is this about correct?) //-->

 ## Trade Almost Anything